parsinglogic/java-fp/README.md

-## ImShelf - the near-ish equivalent of the Java `ArrayList`
+## ImShelf - a "Rank Tree" - the near-ish equivalent of `org.apache.commons.collections.list.TreeList`

-An ordered list of objects with addition, removal and access methods having performance O(log n) where n is the number of elements
+An ordered list of objects with addition, removal and access methods having performance `O(log n)` where `n` is the number of elements

-You could also think of this as an immutable version of `org.apache.commons.collections.list.TreeList`

 This is the nearest equivalent to java.util.List in the sense that add/find/remove/replace is relatively fast in all cases.

-In fact, when an `ImList` happens to be implemented by the array-list class, these operations are already fast - faster than ImShelf - but as you use lists and map them and push elements etc you can't guarantee that the lists returned will be array-lists - and in these other list implementaions, the above functions  may not be so fast.
+In fact, when an `ImList` happens to be implemented by the array-list class, these operations are already fast - faster than `ImShelf` - but as you use lists and map them and push elements etc you can't guarantee that the lists returned will be array-lists - and in these other list implementaions, the above functions may not be so fast.

 The idea of the name
 is that, if you have a collection of books on a bookshelf, then